 In case you’re wondering, Meyer lemons are basically a cross between a regular lemon and a mandarin orange.
-Which means they’re sweet and tasty.
+Which means they’re nice and sweet and ridiculously tasty.
 While I know I love Meyer lemons, I wanted to do a little research on them… And guess what I learned?
 Well, according to this NPR report, Miss Martha Stewart herself is the “fairy godmother” of Meyer lemons.
 No wonder I love them so much.
 Allegedly, these little lemon joys weren’t very popular among us common folk until Martha started featuring them in lots of her recipes.
 What can’t that woman do?
 I mean, she can suddenly make a piece of produce relevant?
 You go, girl!
 Though Meyer lemons don’t ship well because of their thin skin, it’s this same feature that makes them perfect for cooking and baking.
 Supposedly, you can eat the entire lemon, peel and all, if you so desire.
 I may have to try that.
 They’re alllllmost out of season, though, so I’ll have to try it soon.
-And you’ll have to make this drink soon.
+And you’ll have to make this Meyer Lemon cocktail soon.
 Good thing gin is always in season.

 - 1 1/2 oz. gin

-- 1 1/2 oz.
-Meyer lemon juice (about 1 or 1 1/2 Meyer lemons)
+- 1 1/2 oz. freshly squeezed Meyer lemon juice (from about 1 1/2 Meyer lemons)

-- 1/2 t sugar
+- 1/2 tsp granulated sugar

 - Soda water